HaswinVidanage/react-todo/README.md

-# React Todo Application
+# Boilerplate React App -v2

-This is a todo application made with React
+This is a more complete boilerplate for react apps with scss support and karma testing.
-!!! still being developed

 ## Getting Started